RomanSosty/libGdx-Game/README.md

 You can move around using the WSAD keyboard and perform an attack using the SPACE key.
 Enemies can hit you and take 20% of your health.

+### Assets
+For my game, I use some free asssets from https://opengameart.org.